anisha-kishore/Project-1/README.md

 This projects attempts to uncover trends among NBA injuries over the past 18 years.

 To start, we looked at the distribution of injuries by body part and injury type.
+The analysis code for this data is contained in "Nicole_analysis.ipynb".

 ![image](https://github.com/anisha-kishore/Project-1/assets/154575922/93694a7f-5b67-425f-af83-aeceb9908667)